Cao Rui

 Cao Rui's reign was viewed in many different ways throughout Chinese history.
 He devoted many resources into building palaces and ancestral temples, and his reign saw the stalemate between his empire, Shu Han, and Eastern Wu become more entrenched.
 His building projects and his desire to have many concubines (who numbered in the thousands) greatly exhausted the imperial treasury.

-On his deathbed, he has no biological son.
+On his deathbed, he had no biological son.
 He passed the throne to his adopted son Cao Fang and entrusted him to the regency of Cao Shuang and Sima Yi.
 This would prove to be a fatal mistake for his clan, as Cao Shuang monopolised power and governed incompetently, eventually drawing a violent reaction from Sima Yi, who overthrew him in a coup d'état (Incident at the Gaoping Tombs).
-Sima Yi became in control of the Wei government from AD 249, eventually allowing his grandson Sima Yan to usurp the throne in AD 266.
+Sima Yi became in control of the Wei government from February 249, eventually allowing his grandson Sima Yan to usurp the throne in February 266.
 After his death, Cao Rui was posthumously honoured as "Emperor Ming" with the temple name "Liezu".